Kaktushose/jda-commands/wiki/docs/interactions/reply.md

     event.with().embeds("welcome").embeds("goodbye").reply();
     ```
-For modifying you can either use the <com.github.kaktushose.jda.commands.embeds.Embed> object or use a callback:
+For modifying you can either use the <Embed> object or use a callback:
 !!! example
     === "Embed Object"
         ```java